 Latch tools up with second smart access product for offices, apartment blocks

-FundersClub experiments with the full-service VC model at scale
+FundersClub experiments with the full-service online VC model at scale

 New York-based smart lock maker Latch, which targets the enterprise market, selling its locks plus a subscription digital entry management service to building owners wanting to offer value-add services to their tenants, is announcing its second product.